serialport/node-serialport/docs/guide-about.md

 ## License
-SerialPort is [MIT licensed](https://github.com/node-serialport/node-serialport/blob/master/LICENSE) and all it's dependencies are MIT or BSD licensed.
+SerialPort is [MIT licensed](https://github.com/node-serialport/node-serialport/blob/master/LICENSE) and all it's dependencies are MIT licensed.